Documenting the American South Logo

 Guion Griffis Johnson, July 1, 1974.
 Interview G-0029-4.

-Southern Sociologist Discusses Roles in Social Justice Issues: Southern sociologist Guion Griffis Johnson describes her work with the Georgia Conference on Social Welfare during the 1940s and her involvement with the women's movement and civil rights activism during the 1960s and 1970s in North Carolina.
+Southern Sociologist Discusses Her Roles in Issues of Social Justice: Southern sociologist Guion Griffis Johnson describes her work with the Georgia Conference on Social Welfare during the 1940s and her involvement with the women's movement and civil rights activism during the 1960s and 1970s in North Carolina.
 She discusses strategies for effecting change, the achievements of the Georgia Conference in promoting awareness of social welfare and race-related issues, and the progress of women and African Americans in their struggle for equality.

 Interviewee: Guion Griffis Johnson Interviewer: Mary Frederickson